szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Breathe Acid now causes 8d6 acid damage, not 6d6
 - May also cast Aura of Despair as a blackguard of the same level once per day, which is fitting considering the description itself talks about how looking into the mask causes feelings of dread.

+If Forgotten Armaments is installed, this component will be skipped, as that mod changes it already in a fairly different way thematically.

 **Component 1658:** Make Dragon Helm add protection against acid too, as well as +2 saves against breath

 Self-explanatory.
 As for the reasoning, because it felt odd leaving acid breath out of it.
 Saves vs. Breath, because well, dragon breath.